Stevesv1/websitev3/README.md

 ### Monitoring Behavior

-The system tracks each unique trade using the blockchain transaction hash:
+The system tracks each unique trade using blockchain transaction hashes stored in the database:

 ✅ **Allowed**: Same trader placing multiple bets (different transactions) ✅ **Allowed**: All legitimate trades are tracked
-❌ **Prevented**: Processing the same blockchain transaction twice
+❌ **Prevented**: Processing the same blockchain transaction twice (persists across function calls)

 **How it works:**
 - Each trade has a unique `transactionHash` from the blockchain
-- We track processed transaction hashes to prevent duplicates
+- Transaction hashes are stored in `processed_trades` table in Supabase
+- This persists across edge function calls (unlike in-memory storage)
 - Same trader can place multiple bets and all will be tracked
 - Only prevents reprocessing the exact same blockchain transaction
+- Old processed trades (>7 days) are automatically cleaned up

 ### Monitoring Modes